silverbucket/iana-schemes/README.md

-# Schemes
+# IANA Schemes

 A javascript object map of official
 [iana.org Uniform Resource Identifier (URI) Schemes](http://www.iana.org/assignments/uri-schemes/uri-schemes.xhtml)
 and crowd sourced unofficial schemes.

-This can be used to look up the rfc's for the corresponding schemes or check a schemes validity based on of it exists in the list of not.
+This can be used to look up the RFCs for the corresponding schemes or check a schemes validity based on of it exists in the list of not.

 :warning: **This repo was forked and modified for publishing via.
 JSR for Deno.